Serv08/jektemp/_posts/2023-05-25-wwc-event-recap-mentorship.md

 ***I attended an online event by the Women Who Code Community (WWC) last May 23rd and wrote an event recap.
 Empowering Yourself, Empowering Others: Mentorship Toolkit in Different Cultures and is the first of three events from this series.***

-Read the full story on <a href="https://digracesion.hashnode.dev/women-who-code-event-recap-empowering-yourself-empowering-others-mentorship-toolkit-in-different-cultures">Hashnode</a>
+Read the full story on [Hashnode](https://digracesion.hashnode.dev/women-who-code-event-recap-empowering-yourself-empowering-others-mentorship-toolkit-in-different-cultures)